Relentless rain causing flooding and road closures across B.C. | CBC News

 Weather forecast

-According to Environment Canada, a significant atmospheric river event will continue to bringing copious amounts of rain to B.C.'s South Coast on Monday.
+According to Environment Canada, a significant atmospheric river event will continue to bring copious amounts of rain to B.C.'s South Coast on Monday.

-The central and eastern Fraser Valley can expect another 50 millimetres today, while areas further west, including Metro Vancouver, is forecast to get another 30-40 millimetres.
+The central and eastern Fraser Valley can expect another 50 millimetres on Monday, while areas further west, including Metro Vancouver, are forecast to get another 30 to 40 millimetres.

 The weather agency says as much as 250 millimetres of rain will have soaked the central and eastern Fraser Valley by the end of Monday, with up to 180 millimetres having fallen on the Metro Vancouver, western Fraser Valley, Whistler, Howe Sound, Sunshine Coast and eastern Vancouver Island areas since Saturday.